-Welcome to Rowan at Home, our new series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
+Welcome to our series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
 Today’s story is from a student who would prefer to stay anonymous, given the personal nature of their blog post.

 So, you’re new to anxiety.
 Or, maybe you don’t even know the name of that feeling that you’re feeling yet.
 It’s unfamiliar to you.
 You’re struggling.
 You’re sleeping too much.
 Or not enough.
 You’re snapping at people.
 You’re fine, it’s just that they are so annoying – all. the. time.
 You just can’t stop reading the news about COVID-19.
 You haven’t showered in 2 days … OK 4 days.
 You’re eating like garbage.
 And you just don’t care.
 Your chest is tight, but only sometimes.
 Are you having a heart attack?
 Sometimes that feeling in your heart goes up to your jaw and your bottom teeth feel funny.
 You feel like if you just had willpower, if you weren’t so lazy, all of this would go away.